cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha-v2.md

 ### Handling Upgrades

 Other than the streaming API from the agent, this CFP introduces a dependency on the ipcache bpf map which isn't a stable API exposed to components beyond the agent.
-Sufficent tests will be added to catch such datapath changes impacting SDP.
+An e2e test for the toFQDN HA feature in CI will be added to catch such datapath changes impacting SDP.
 In order to support a safe upgrade path, SDP would need to support reading from the current and future formats of the map (including possibly reading from an entire new map).